yemiwebby/symfony-hackathon-starter/readme.md

 How It Works (mini guides)
 --------------------------

-This section is intended for giving you a detailed explanation about
-how a particular functionality works.
-Maybe you are just curious about
-how it works, or maybe you are lost and confused while reading the code,
+This section is intended for giving you a detailed explanation about how a particular functionality works.
+Maybe you are just curious about how it works, or maybe you are lost and confused while reading the code.

 I hope it provides some guidance to you.

 <hr>

 ### How do flash messages work in this project?
-Flash messages allow you to display a message at the end of the request and access
-it on next request and only next request.
-For instance, on a failed login attempt, you would
-display an alert with some error message, but as soon as you refresh that page or visit a different
-page and come back to the login page, that error message will be gone.
+Flash messages allow you to display a message at the end of the request and access it on next request and only next request.
+For instance, on a failed login attempt, you would display an alert with some error message, but as soon as you refresh that page or visit a different page and come back to the login page, that error message will be gone.
 It is only displayed once.

 All flash messages are available in your views via laravel sessions.

 <hr>